Ocado: History

 In the early morning of 5 February 2019, Ocado's customer fulfilment centre (CFC) in Andover, Hampshire, which handles 10 per cent of its fulfilments, caught fire.
 The fire continued to burn the following day, engaging more than 25 fire engines and 300 firefighters from multiple fire services, as far as Kent.
-A 500-metre exclusion zone was set up and residents as far as 1 mile away were to be evacuated as a precaution.
 The fire burned for more than 3 days, with the roof collapsing in the process.
-The fire was found to have started due a fault in a battery charging unit, and was exacerbated by worker responses.
-The warehouse was rebuilt, and was operational by August 2021.
+The cause was a fault in a battery charging unit, exacerbated by worker responses.
+The rebuilt warehouse was operational by August 2021.

 On 27 February 2019, Ocado and Marks & Spencer announced a joint venture, whereby Marks & Spencer agreed to pay £750M for a 50% share in Ocado's UK retail business, Ocado.com.
 Part of the amount to be paid by M&S depended on the performance of the joint venture in the years up to and including 2023.
+As of 2026, payments are disputed, with M&S arguing that contingent performance targets were not met.

 Ocado ceased selling own brand groceries from the Waitrose supermarket chain in September 2020.

+In June 2026, The Times reported that shares in the company were selling below its initial flotation price, and that given the lack of profitability, disputes and potential losses of current partners, some shareholders are pushing for the replacement of Steiner, the current CEO.

+In July 2026, Ocado agreed to build a large automated customer fulfilment centre for an unnamed European national retailer.
+The facility was scheduled to begin operating during Ocado's 2028 financial year and was expected to open at slightly more than half of its design capacity.